enanomapper/tutorials/Added ontology terms/README.md

 trainingMaterial:
   "@context": http://schema.org/
   "@type": CreativeWork
-  about: "This ontology describes how terms can be added to the eNanoMapper ontology."
+  about: "This tutorial describes how terms can be added to the eNanoMapper ontology."
   audience:
     - "@type": Audience
       name: post-docs